Sanni-Damilola/Sanni-Damilola/README.md

 <p align="center">🌱 Currently, I'm immersing myself in the world of Express.js and React.js.<br>
 ❓ Feel free to inquire about the MERN stack and related technologies.<br>
-📫 Reach out to me at sannifortune11@gmail.com.<br>
+📫 Reach out to me at sannifortune11@gmail.com <br>
 ⚡ Fun fact: I believe I have a knack for humor 👽.</p>